mediolano-app/mediolano-stark/README.md

   <a href="https://github.com/mediolano-app/mediolano-app">Dapp Repo</a>
 </h2>

+> [!IMPORTANT]
-### This repository uses Scaffold Stark as a framework in the development of smart contracts in Cairo that integrate the Mediolano platform with Starknet, allowing the user to tokenize their intellectual property.
+> This repository uses Scaffold Stark as a framework in the development of smart contracts in Cairo that integrate the Mediolano platform with Starknet, allowing the user to tokenize their intellectual property.

+# Getting Started

 Before you begin, you need to install the following tools: